advay-sinha/Algo-Trade-Simulator/README.md

 | `VITE_LOGIN_BYPASS_NAME` | Optional name applied to the bypass session | unset (backend default) |

 > To skip the login page during development, run the backend with `ENABLE_DEV_ENDPOINTS=true` and set `VITE_ENABLE_LOGIN_BYPASS=true` before starting the Vite dev server.
+> You can also navigate to `http://localhost:5173/dev/auth/bypass` while the Vite dev server is running to trigger the bypass on demand.

 ## API overview